potocpav/potocpav.github.io/_posts/2020-12-12-functional-programming.markdown

 Notice how function signatures are devoid of any information - every function has the exact same signature!
 Any of the statements can be duplicated, deleted, or rearranged without the compiler complaining.
 Control flow is fully implicit and the type system is all but useless.
 Luckily, this hardcore OOP style [is on the decline](https://qntm.org/clean).

 In a purely functional setting, this can't happen.
 Any pure function which returns `void` is useless since it conveys no information in its return value.
-As a rule of thumb, even in non purely functional setting, `void`-returning functions should probably rarely be used.
+As a rule of thumb, even in a non purely functional setting, `void`-returning functions should probably rarely be used.

 ## Conclusion

 We have seen how different characteristics of functional programming arise from insisting on descriptive types.
 The main take-away is that functional programming does one thing better than other approaches: it better utilizes the type system.

 This doesn't mean that FP is overall better for software development.
 Perhaps in the process of being pedantic with types we arrived at a paradigm that is too impractical for everyday use.
-Discussing whether this the case, and showing how effectful systems can be written in a purely functional style, may be the topic of a future blog post.
+Discussing whether this is the case, and showing how effectful systems can be written in a purely functional style, may be the topic of a future blog post.

 [^1]: If I'm wrong on this, please point it out in the comments.
 [^2]: C++ equivalent could exhibit undefined behavior if some of the invariants were broken.